This is a brief explanation of how this method is introduced effectively; be patient, it is worth the investment of your time.

-Occasionally during the day, (10-12 times), when you are close to your puppy and you have her absolute attention and a treat in your hand, (always using high value such as cheese, hot-dog or chopped, cooked chicken), say her name and blow the whistle, peep, peep, peep and immediately give her the treat.
+As well as the food times, during the day, (3 sessions spread out during the day, 5 or 6 “practices” per session), when you are very close to your puppy as in right next to you and you have her absolute attention and a treat in your hand, (always using high value such as cheese, hot-dog or chopped, cooked chicken), say her name and blow the whistle, peep, peep, peep and immediately give her the treat, followed by a sincere, “good girl”.
 (Note; there is no obedience involved in this; it is not necessary for her to be in a sit, you need to reward/praise the reaction to the whistle).

 Note.
 Do not rush to implement this when out on a walk or to test the theory, it takes a lot of patience.
 If you transfer the sound of the whistle to outside to soon, you will almost certainly train her to ignore it and therefore lose the positive effect it may have.
 I suggest that you use an Acme gun dog whistle, tuned and pitched for your specific breed of puppy available on line, or any good pet shop.
 (Buy more than one, they are easily lost and/or forgotten).

 Progressing this exercise.
 After a week or so, try calling her when she is at the other end of the hallway in line of sight, then out of sight after a week or so of this, try with her out of sight in the house.
 Initially it should be from the next room building up the distance as your progress.
 When she responds 100% of the time try when she is in your sight but in the garden and you are inside.
 When out take her to a contained dog walking area and if there are no dogs present, repeat the line of sight process.